 Dr. McAskill enlisted in World War I on the 3rd of June, 1915.
 On his Attestation Record, he was listed as 5’11” tall, with light brown hair and blue eyes.
 Dr. McAskill served with the 2nd Canadian Mounted Rifles and with the 9th Field Ambulance and when he was in France he was stationed at the No. 1 Hospital.
 Dr. McAskill achieved the rank of Major.
 He was awarded the Military Cross on the 1st of January, 1917.
 His unit was demobilized on the 22nd of March, 1919.
 After the war, Dr. McAskill returned to Highgate, where he practiced medicine.

 Dr. McAskill married Hannah Edith Stenton on the 3rd of June, 1919 in the community of Mull (Chatham-Kent).
-She was born in Harwich Twp (Chatham-Kent) on the 31st of March, 1887.
+Mrs. McAskill was born in Harwich Twp (Chatham-Kent) on the 31st of March, 1887.
 She was the 4th of 5 children born to William Stenton and the former Jean McColl.
-Her siblings were; Herman, Gordon, Stella and Lillian.
+Her parents were farmers and her siblings were; William “Herman” Stenton, Daniel “Gordon” Stenton, Estella “Stella” Christina Stenton and Lillian Irene Stenton.
 Mrs. McAskill was a school teacher.

 In 1920, Dr. and Mrs. McAskill were living in New York City.
 They eventually settled in Watertown, New York.
-They had a son, James Stuart McAskill born on the 18th of May, 1928.
+Dr. and Mrs. McAskill had a son, James Stuart McAskill born to them on the 18th of May, 1928.

 According to the 1933 Watertown City Directory and the 1940 U.S. Census, the McAskill family were living at 618 Holcomb Street in Watertown.
 In 1933 Dr. McAskill’s medical office was located in the Woolworth Bldg.